 When it comes to tai chi, the concept

 Movements: Static Vs. Fluid

 Yoga asanas or postures are designed for specific purposes and can be performed as needed.
 One asana does not have to be followed or preceded by a specific one.
 While performing a yoga asana, holding that pose for a few seconds or even minutes is an important part of the practice.
-The poses also often involve a fair amount of stretching and movements that need extreme positions to be taken with the back arched and joints locked.
+The poses also often involve a fair amount of stretching and movements that

 In tai chi, however, progression is key.
 Movements flow into each other without interruption, a key tenet of the approach.
 The emphasis is not on stretches, and movements tend to be less extreme and therefore less demanding for someone who has arthritis or joint trouble.

 That said, both practices have been influenced by each other as is evident in the flowing postures of the Surya Namaskar or sun salutation that are so popular around the world today.

 Because both philosophies rely on meditation and focus, and on inward reflection, they can be the perfect antidote to the stress and restlessness of the mind you experience every day.
 For those with anxiety issues, yoga can supplement or reduce dependence on pharmacological treatment.6 Tai chi, too, has been shown to improve psychological well-being by easing depression and anxiety, lowering stress levels, and improving mood.7